omarvsoft/new-architecture-mock-up/README.md

 <!-- The build will fail, if the config file doesn't exist. -->
 <useConfigFile>true</useConfigFile>
 ```

+`dockerDirectory` is disabled because the image is building through XML configuration.
+<br/>If you want to use a Dockerfile instead, you should uncomment `dockerDirectory`.<br/>

+The value would should point to src/main/docker
+In that case the following configuration will be ignored:
+- baseImage
+- volumes
+- runs
+- env
+- entryPoint
+- Resources configuration will be included but you should set the clause ADD in the Dockerfile

->*You can modify the default configuration overriding in the subprojects the properties inherited from parent pom*
+>Other configurations like imageName can be modified through overriding in the sub projects the properties inherited from parent pom

 You can build a docker image of any subproject through (docker must be configured correctly):
 ```ssh
 mvn docker:build
 ```
-The above instruction will generete a Dockerfile at the location target/docker/Dockerfile
+The above instruction will generate a Dockerfile at the path target/docker/Dockerfile
 ```
 FROM frolvlad/alpine-oraclejdk8:slim
 RUN mv configserver-mock-up-0.1.0-SNAPSHOT.jar app.jar